 - Move toward Water Industry Telemetry Standard protocol

-Part of the tender process involved potential suppliers performing rigorous tests to assess their proposed hardware solutions.
-Initially Bench tests were conducted to confirm the functionality of the Migration solution and to ensure the new radios could handle traffic routed through them on the legacy protocol, Proteus 2000 and Serck RTU’s.
+Part of the tender process involved potential suppliers performing heavy tests to assess their proposed hardware solutions.
+Bench tests were conducted to confirm the functionality of the Migration solution and to ensure the new radios could handle traffic routed through them on the legacy protocol, Proteus 2000 and Serck RTU’s.

 Field tests were then initiated, involving the installation of a migration base station to communicate with 3 remotes, all with very weak RSS on a shared frequency, while the legacy network still ran in parallel.
 This test was specifically to perform link stability proofing.